-Sample collection, storage, and analysis shall be performed according to the most recent version of Standard USEPA methods, and in accordance with an approved sampling and analysis plan.
+Sample collection, storage, and analysis shall be performed according to the most recent version of Standard United States Environmental Protection Agency (USEPA) methods, and in accordance with an approved sampling and analysis plan.
 Water and waste analysis shall be performed by a laboratory approved for these analyses by the State of California.
 Specific methods of analysis must be identified.
-If methods other than USEPA-approved methods or Standard Methods are used, the exact methodology must be submitted for review and approval by the Regional Water Board Executive Officer prior to use.
-The director of the laboratory and shall sign all reports of such work submitted to the Regional Water Board.
+If methods other than USEPA-approved methods or Standard Methods are used, the exact methodology must be submitted for review and approval by the Colorado River Basin Regional Water Quality Control Board Executive Officer prior to use.
+The director of the laboratory whose name appears on the certification shall supervise all analytical work in his/her laboratory and shall sign all reports of such work submitted to the Colorado River Basin Water Board.
 All monitoring instruments and equipment shall be properly calibrated and maintained to ensure accuracy of measurements.
 In addition, the Discharger is responsible for seeing that the laboratory analysis of all samples from Monitoring Points and Background Monitoring Points meets the following restrictions: